 One of my favorite little national parks is Hovenweep National Monument.
 It is a quiet little area in the Four Corners part of Utah.
 It is one of the few campgrounds I actually enjoy visiting.

-Most of the towers and buildings were built by the Ancestral Puebloans (Anazasi) in the 1200s and probably a few hundred people lived and farmed around this village site.
-And this was but one of many pueblo villages in this region.
+Most of the towers and buildings of Hovenweep Castle and the Square Tower Group were built by the Ancestral Puebloans (Anazasi) in the 1200s.
+Probably a few hundred people lived and farmed around this village site and this was but one of many pueblo villages in this region.
 The purpose of the towers though remains a mystery.
-Theories whether they were used for living, observation, signaling stations, ceremonies, storage or defense all abound.
+Theories whether they were used for living, observation, signaling stations, ceremonies, storage, or defense all abound.
 Perhaps they were used for a combination of these?

 People lived in this area for perhaps thousands of years before building the towers, then by the end of the 13th century, the site was mysteriously abandoned.